argongs/terminal_calculator/README.md

 2. The operators are evaluated according to the following precedence rule (high to low):
    > Parenthesis \> Exponential \> Division \> Multiplication \> Addition \> Subtraction

 3. Euler's constant and Pi are available in ready to use format.
-Euler's constant can be used by making use of 'e' and Pi can be used by making use of 'pi' in the expression as well as direct operation mode.
+Euler's constant can be used by making use of *e* and Pi can be used by making use of *pi* in the expression as well as direct operation mode.
    - In expression mode :
      * `$ ./compute pi\+e`
      * `$ ./compute '(e+pi)\*90'`